esialb/teensy-sisc-doc/README.md

 	This is interpreted as SBN A, B, (PC + 3)
 ```

 No registers are directly available to programs, however `PC` is memory-mapped to address `0xFFFF`.
+When reading or writing to the memory-mapped `PC`, memory access is performed prior to branching.
+Specifically, for non-negative subtractions, the value of `PC` as modified by the current instruction is used when computing `(PC+3)`.

 All devices, including I/O devices, are memory-mapped.